agcps/agcps.github.io/_pages/about_ksme.md

 Winning the 4th prize as an individual among 70+ teams.

-Rotations of molecules can affect the scattering angle of the sputtered atom.
-In this work, the interaction potentials considering molecular symmetries are developed and implemented into a PDE-based model to track the trajectory of atoms using Monte Carlo method for the application of the sputtered film deposition.
+Rotations of molecules can affect scattering angles.
+In this work, the interaction potentials are developed based on molecular symmetries and implemented into a PDE model to trace the trajectory of colliding atoms using Monte Carlo method with the goal of the sputtered film deposition modeling.